Last Updated on June 5, 2023 by Dave Schoenbeck

 Incorporating Mindfulness at Work

 It’s one thing to acknowledge the benefits of mindfulness, but another to integrate it into your life as a daily practice.
-Here are some ways to begin cultivating mindfulness in the workplace.
+So here are some ways to begin cultivating mindfulness in the workplace.

 - Give each task your full attention.
 Multitasking is a tough habit to break, but your performance will improve if you only focus on one thing at a time.
 Be protective of your time and block off sections of your calendar to allow yourself to work on the things that require the most focus.

 - Avoid checking your email throughout the day.
 We all constantly receive emails that need our attention, but often they can wait.
-Designate a time each day to check your emails and then close out of your inbox.
-This will help you focus on the task at hand rather than thinking about what other people want from you.
+Instead, designate a time each day to check your emails and close out your inbox.
+This will help you focus on the task rather than thinking about what other people want from you.

 - Be consistent.
-If you want to incorporate mindfulness in the workplace, you must work at it.
-It’s not easy to clear your mind or stay in the present moment, but by practicing every day, you will increase your capacity for mindful behavior over time.
+You must work at it if you want to incorporate mindfulness in the workplace.
+It’s not easy to clear your mind or stay in the present moment, but practicing daily will increase your capacity for mindful behavior over time.

 Cultivating mindfulness in the workplace can help you lower your stress levels and be more present for yourself and your employees.
 If you’re struggling, a business coach can help.
-Fill out my contact form and let’s chat about how you can develop a mindfulness practice as part of your daily routine.
+So please fill out my contact form, and let’s chat about developing a mindfulness practice as part of your daily routine.